Records: Lakers 18-7 (3rd in West), Pacers 11-12 (7th in East)

 Defensively, the Lakers need to defend the paint.
 In the first match up, the Pacers made 22 of their 33 FG’s within 10 feet where Hibbert and the Pacers’ wings were way too comfortable posting up and attacking off the dribble.
 The Lakers need to do a much better job of fighting Hibbert for position while simultaneously closing down driving lanes better.
 Having Bynum back will aid in this, but I’m also looking for Artest and Kobe to do a better job on their men by not gambling as much for steals and by playing better position D when the Pacers run their myriad of screens and cuts to free up their perimeter scorers.

 On the second night of a back to back, this will be a good test for the Lakers to see if Bynum can be productive and if the rest that the Lakers got last night will carry over into tonight.
 Motivation should be easy to come by considering the results of their last meeting, but it will take more than just wanting it tonight.
 The Lakers are going to have to exceed the execution of the Pacers and play hard throughout in order to get the separation that they’ll need to pull this game out down the stretch.
 Hopefully, we’ll see that commitment to playing a full 48 that we saw last night against the Pacers this evening.

-Where you can watch: 7:30pm start on Fox Sports West.
-Also listen live on ESPN Radio 710am.
+Where you can watch: 4pm start time out west on KCAL.
+Also listen at ESPN Radio 710am.